 - Keep your racket back.
 You have less time to play a volley than normal shots, so having good racket preparation is vital

 - Show intent.
-You need to be aggressive into getting into volley-making position, otherwise the ball will always be going past you.
+You need to be aggressive in getting into volley-making position, otherwise, the ball will always be going past you.